julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 ### destroyed

 This hook is called after a Vue instance has been destroyed.
-When this hook is called, all directives of the Vue instance have been unbound, all event listeners have been removed, and all child Vue instances have also been destroyed
+When this hook is called, all directives of the Vue instance have been unbound, all event listeners have been removed, and all child Vue instances have also been destroyed.

 ```javascript
 import MyCreepyAnalyticsService from "./somewhere-bad";